 We have been working closely with industry partners to initiate a range of programmes to raise skills standards of industry workers.
 In 2007, we set up the Centre for Urban Greenery and Ecology (CUGE), a national training institution for the landscape industry.
 CUGE has since trained many batches of local workers.
 We will do more to help restructure industry operations, raise industry productivity and seek new solutions in urban greening and conservation through applied research.

 We will also engage and work with stakeholders to develop holistic and science-based strategies, and effective responses to animal health, welfare and management, as well as plant health.

 7) Engaging and inspiring communities to co-create a greener Singapore

-By creating a self-help network among residents, schools and organisations, there are now over 1400 community gardens.
-We would like to establish a similar network of individuals and groups to join us in conserving Singapore’s natural heritage.
-Indeed, it is crucial that we work hand-in-hand with the community to make the biophilic City in a Garden a reality.
+By creating a self-help network among residents, schools and organisations, there are now over 1,400 community gardens.
+A similar network of individuals and groups are also joining us in conserving Singapore's natural heritage.
+Indeed, it is only with the community's support can we make the biophilic City in a Garden vision a reality.